xiaopv/xiaopv.github.io/_pages/about.md

 About me
 ======

 I am currently an Associate Professor of Mathematics at Utica College in Utica, NY.
 My main research interest is arithmetic algebraic geometry and number theory.
 In particular, I am interested in the classification of F-crystals over an algebraically closed field of positive characteristic.
-I am also interested in implementing inquiry-based learning in undergraudate education.
+I am also interested in implementing inquiry-based learning in undergraduate education.
 In my spare time, I like to enjoy classical music, learn piano with my boys, and root for Manchester United.

 About my name
 ======